Infinityy1001/Portfolio/README.md

 - Command Terminal: Use an integrated terminal to check out my info and see my journey in an interactive format 🖥️
 - Dynamic Portfolio: Navigate easily between different sections of my portfolio using React Router 🚀
 - Responsive Design: Enjoy a sleek and adaptable interface thanks to Tailwind CSS 📱💻

+### 🧑‍💻 Inspiration

+- The 3D models used in this project were sourced from [Sketchfab](https://sketchfab.com). 🎨
+- The layout and design of the website were inspired by this YouTube tutorial: [How to Build a 3D Portfolio. 🎥](https://www.youtube.com/watch?v=0fYi8SGA20k&t=25s)